Urgent Care Vs. the ER: Which One Should I Go to?

 Prices for services can vary widely even among neighboring urgent care facilities, and you could save hundreds by just going to the urgent care around the corner.
 There are also retail (“drug-store”) clinics and community health clinics which offer limited services but function like urgent care facilities.
 Some urgent care chains operate both stand-alone and in-store clinics, and the starting prices at in-store clinics can be as much as 50% lower than the prices at stand-alone clinics.
 One particular Bay Area urgent care chain operates locations inside of Safeway, and basic consultations start at $100 inside of Safeway, but start at $200 at the same company's stand-alone facilities.

 We suggest doing a little research when you’re not sick, to create a list of your preferred urgent care facilities and alternatives, so that you’ll be prepared in the event you get sick or injured.
-SAMI-Aid can help you compile your custom list, and even compare baseline prices at urgent care and retail clinics near you.
+You can even try SAMI-Aid's Provider & Price Search tool to compare prices for visits at urgent care clinics near you.
+This is a Premium feature, available free to SAMI-Aid Premium members for $79.99 per month.

 Will an Urgent Care Facility Bill Me in Advance or Afterwards?